Testwell CMT++

 3.1.
 Short report

-measures of the source files.
-The measures shown in the short report
+different measures of the source files.
+The measures shown in the

-are perhaps the ones that you'll find most useful.
-This report captures
+short report are perhaps the ones that you'll find most useful.
+This

-in a compact and easy-to-read format the key complexity measures.
-The
+report captures in a compact and easy-to-read format the key

 Short report contains the following